Generic Name: Ranitidine hydrochloride

 Excretion: The principal route of excretion is the urine, with approximately 30% of the orally administered dose collected in the urine as unchanged drug in 24 hours.
 Renal clearance is about 410 mL/min, indicating active tubular excretion.
 The elimination half-life is 2.5 to 3 hours.
 Four patients with clinically significant renal function impairment (creatinine clearance 25 to 35 mL/min) administered 50 mg of Ranitidine intravenously had an average plasma half-life of 4.8 hours, a Ranitidine clearance of 29 mL/min, and a volume of distribution of 1.76 L/kg.
 In general, these parameters appear to be altered in proportion to creatinine clearance (see DOSAGE AND ADMINISTRATION).

 Geriatrics: The plasma half-life is prolonged and total clearance is reduced in the elderly population due to a decrease in renal function.
 The elimination half-life is 3 to 4 hours.
-Peak levels average 526 ng/mL following a 150-mg twice daily dose and occur in about 3 hours (see PRECAUTIONS: Geriatric Use and DOSAGE AND ADMINISTRATION: Dosage Adjustment for Patients With Impaired Renal Function).
+Peak levels average 526 ng/mL following a 150-mg twice-daily dose occur in about 3 hours (see PRECAUTIONS: Geriatric Use and DOSAGE AND ADMINISTRATION: Dosage adjustment for Patients with impaired renal function).

-Pediatrics: There are no significant differences in the pharmacokinetic parameter values for Ranitidine in pediatric patients (from 1 month up to 16 years of age) and healthy adults when correction is made for body weight.
-The average bioavailability of Ranitidine given orally to pediatric patients is 48% which is comparable to the bioavailability of Ranitidine in the adult population.
+Pediatrics: There are no significant differences in the pharmacokinetic parameter values for Ranitidine in pediatric patients (from one month upto 16 yrs of age) and healthy adults when correction is made for body weight.
+The average bioavailability of Ranitidine is given orally to pediatric patients is 48%, which is comparable to the bioavailability of Ranitidine in the adult population.
 All other pharmacokinetic parameter values (t1/2, Vd, and CL) are similar to those observed with intravenous Ranitidine use in pediatric patients.
 Estimates of Cmax and Tmax are displayed in Table 1.

 |Gastric or duodenal ulcer